 Intimidating, Threatening, and Interfering with Witnesses Defense Attorneys in Michigan

-A person would be guilty of intimidation, threats, or interference with a witness if he gives, offers to give or promises anything of value to encourage or discourage the witness from attending or testifying in a court hearing, testifying in a particular way, or avoiding legal process.
+What are witness intimidation, threatening, and interfering?
+A person would be guilty of intimidation, threats, or interference with a witness if they give, offer to give or promise anything of value to encourage or discourage the witness from attending or testifying in a court hearing, testifying in a particular way, or avoiding legal process.
 Also, a person shall not do any of these things by threat or intimidation.